-By Craig ColganEric Cook, a presenter at ABA’s Bank Marketing Conference, Sept.
+By Craig ColganEric Cook, a presenter at the ABA Bank Marketing Conference, Sept.
 11-13 in Denver, is a former banker and now chief digital strategist for WSI Digital, an agency based in Northern Michigan focused on serving community banks with custom, mobile responsive website development and digital marketing solutions.
 He will lead a learning lab at the conference on a strategic approach to bank digital marketing.
 His experience in the rapidly changing universe of bank marketing makes him an important voice on where the field is headed.

 How much has bank marketing changed in recent years?
 From when I started in the late ‘90s to today, a TON.
 I remember when we were afraid to let everyone in the bank access email and now we’re training bankers how to effectively use social platforms and online networking to build personal relationships and create an online personal brand to stand out.

 Data has become so much more available, allowing for tracking of just about any digital marketing metric you could think of, and what lies ahead—in the form of machine learning, A.I., Web3 technologies, etc.—just further accentuates the steep learning curve that bank marketers are facing.
 And will continue to face.